MaastrichtU-IDS/dsri-documentation/website/docs/workflows-nextflow.md

 nextflow kuberun https://github.com/nextflow-io/hello -v pvc-name:/data
 ```

-This will map the `/data` directory in your Nextflow workflow pods to the PVC you have created for this workflow.
+This will map the `/data` directory in your Nextflow workflow pod(s) to the PVC you have created for this workflow.

 To read more about how to use Nextflow on a Kubernetes cluster please refer to their [documentation](https://www.nextflow.io/docs/latest/kubernetes.html).